DanialHaseeb/mana/exercism/rust/reverse-string/README.md

-# Instructions
+# Reverse String

-Reverse a string
+Reverse a string.

 For example:
-input: "cool"
+* Input: `cool`
-output: "looc"
+* Output: `looc`

-# Bonus
+## Bonus

 Test your function on this string: `uüu` and see what happens.
 Try to write a function that properly reverses this string.
-Hint: grapheme clusters
+Hint: grapheme clusters.

 To get the bonus test to run, remove the ignore flag (`#[ignore]`) from the last test, and execute the tests with: